Why Not Formula?

 How Does Formula Work?

 Formula attempts to dump an overload of calories and nutrients into a baby’s system in hopes that they will be able to filter through it all and extract what they need out of it.
-For this reason, formula fed babies need much more in volume than breast fed babies in order to get what they need.
-It is also a very rough process on baby’s tummy to treat it like a garbage disposal system, often overwhelming baby’s digestive system causing colic, diarrhea, upset tummies and bad bacterial growth in the gut.
+For this reason, formula fed babies need much more in volume than breast fed babies in order to get the nutrition required.
+It is also a very rough process on baby’s tummy to treat it like a garbage disposal system, often overwhelming baby’s digestive tract and causing colic, diarrhea, upset tummies and bad bacterial growth in the gut.

 Potentially Dangerous Ingredients: